cideM/blog/content/blog/good_code/index.md

 ---
-title: How to Write Good Code
+title: How not to Write Crap Code
 date: '2019-01-08T22:07:03.284Z'
 ---